nogibjj/databricks_indproject3_JCB/README.md

 ## Individual Project #3: Databricks ETL (Extract Transform Load) Pipeline

-Building upon the previous [mini-projects](https://github.com/nogibjj/databricks_JCB), I have integrated data ingestion from YahooFinance using the yfinance project.
+Building upon the previous [mini-projects](https://github.com/nogibjj/databricks_JCB), I have integrated data ingestion from YahooFinance using the yfinance package.
 Additionally, I've scheduled an entire ETL pipeline to run weekly so I can end each week with a brief description of what my favorite stocks have been doing.

 ### Data Ingestion

 This project makes use of the Databricks Lakehouse.
 It takes the best of Data Warehouses and Data Lakes to provide a single platform for all data workloads.
-One of the great advantages is the use of Delta Lakes.
-Delta is an open-source data storage file format that provides ACID transactions, unified batchand streaming, schema evolution, table history AND time-travel.
+One of the great advantages is the use of Delta Tables.
+Delta is an open-source data storage file format that provides ACID transactions, unified batch and streaming, schema evolution, table history AND time-travel.

 This is particularly useful for this project.
 Weekly I download data from the following stocks: stock_tickers = ['EEM', 'IWM', 'SPY', 'XBI', 'XLC', 'XLE', 'XLF', 'XLI', 'XLK', 'XLP', 'XLRE', 'XLU', 'XLV', 'XLY', 'XOP', 'XRT'] and update a DeltaTable object.
 Each time I do so, a new version of the table is created.
 This allows me to query the table as it was at any point in time.